Taylor term does not imply any nontrivial linear one-equality Maltsev condition: Preliminaries

-A Maltsev condition is \emph{trivial} if it is satisfied by the algebra $\algP$ on two elements $0$ and $1$ whose set of operations consists only of projections.
-An example of a trivial strong Maltsev condition is $t(t(x,y,z),y,z)\approx t(x,x,z)$ which one can satisfy by choosing $t$ to be the third projection (i.e. $t(x,y,z)=z$ for all $x,y,z$).
+A Maltsev condition is \emph{trivial} if it is satisfied by the algebra $\algP$ on two elements $0$ and $1$ whose set of operations consists of projections only.
+An example of a trivial strong Maltsev condition is $t(t(x,y,z),y,z)\approx t(x,x,z)$; one can satisfy this condition by choosing $t$ to be the third projection (i.e. $t(a,b,c)=c$ for all $a,b,c$).